 Preservative-free artificial tears are very safe and can be used frequently.
 Preservatives in artificial tears can cause irritation if used very often.

 PLEASE NOTE: Eye drops that “get the red out” contain vasoconstrictors (chemicals that can squeeze blood vessels).
 While these products will reduce redness, they will not help with dry eye.

 2. Retaining tears – Tears are drained from your eye through tiny ducts in your upper and lower lids.
 Most of the drainage occurs in the lower lid.
-Putting small silicone plugs in the ducts can help retain your tears longer.
+Therefore, putting small silicone plugs in the ducts can help retain your tears longer.
 These plugs can be removed if necessary.